Shares eye record high as Fed heads for 2017 hat-trick

 “And more broadly, U.S. dollar bulls will be more worried that this marks a Democratic revival into 2018 mid-term Congressional elections.”

-S&P e-mini futures ESc1 were down as much as 0.1 percent after the election outcome, though they clawed their way back to flat in European trading to be broadly in line with the region’s STOXX 600 index .
+S&P e-mini futures ESc1 were down as much as 0.3 percent after the election outcome, though they clawed their way back to flat in European trading even as the region’s STOXX 600 index took a minor slip.

 The Alabama vote temporarily took the spotlight away from the Fed, which is widely expected to raise rates later to between 1.25 and 1.50 percent, which will be its third hike of the year and fifth since the financial crisis.